adacameron/weather-app/README.md

 The app was tested during development using React Testing Library and deployed using Heroku.

-Check out a deployed version of the app [here](https://ac-weather-app.herokuapp.com/)
+Check out a deployed version [here](https://ac-weather-app.herokuapp.com/).

 ## Tech
 * React